Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 **Inputs**

 This section is where you select which salvage kit or salvage tool you plan on using to salvage the ectos you plan on buying.
-"CpU" stands for "Cost per Use", and "DpE" stands for "Dust per Ecto":
+"CpU" stands for "Copper per Use" and means how many copper each of the listed options cost PER USE (either on a per use basis for the gem-store versions or as a function of their purhcase price for the others), and "DpE" stands for "Dust per Ecto" which means (ROUGHLY) how many Piles of Crystalline Dust you can expect per ecto salvaged:

 ![image](https://github.com/user-attachments/assets/3f0c8a65-22ee-4f6e-a990-2cbe87c38a9a)